 Photo by Steve Schofield.

-March 1st: Mr. Saturday Night (Official opening March 31st, 2022 at The Nederander Theatre).
+March 1st: Mr. Saturday Night (Official opening is March 31st at The Nederander Theatre).
 Tony and Emmy winner Billy Crystal returns to Broadway in this new musical comedy based on his 1992 film of the same name.
 The story follows Buddy Young Jr., a one-time famous TV comedian who now some 40 years later seeks one more shot at the spotlight— and while he’s at it, one last shot at fixing the family he fractured along the way. (mrsaturdaynightonbroadway.com)

-March 4th: for colored girls who have considered suicide/when the rainbow is enuf (Official opening night is March 24th at the Booth Theatre).
+March 4th: for colored girls who have considered suicide/when the rainbow is enuf (Official opening is March 24th at the Booth Theatre).
 In the Broadway revival of Ntozake Shange’s celebration of Black womanhood—reimagined, reinvented, directed, and choreographed by Tony nominee Camille A. Brown—seven women share their stories and find strength in each other’s humor and passion through a fusion of poetry, dance, music, and song. (forcoloredgirlsbway.com)

 April 8th: Beetlejuice (Marriott Marquis Theatre).
 This wild ride of a musical returns to Broadway bringing with it an edgy and madcap take on life—and afterlife, once the gloriously irreverent and unapologetically scruffy title ghost insinuates himself into the life of “a strange and unusual” teen who has befriended the deceased former owners of her family’s new home. (beetlejuicebroadway.com)